annefou/jupyter_dashboards/_episodes/03-interactive.md

 # Create an interactive table (beakerx)

-## Requirements

-- beakerx
-- pandas
-- datetime

-> ## Install beakerx, pandas and datetime using Anaconda navigator
->
-> Use your green sticky note to signal you successfully installed `beakerx`, `pandas` and `datetime` python packages or
-> your red sticky note if you need help.
->
-{: .challenge}

-## Make your interactive table

 Let's use the same json object we read from the Norwegian Meteorological Institute.
 For  further manipulation, we first convert the field "validFrom" from a string to a date (using `datetime`)
 ~~~